Chinese folk religion: Prehistory

 In the beginning of Chinese civilization, "[t]he most honored members of the family were...the ancestors", who lived in a spiritual world between heaven and earth and beseeched the gods of heaven and earth to influence the world to benefit their family.

 Imperial China

+Divination, a major component of folk religion, developed in China by 1250-1150 BCE.
+The Yijing and the Eight Trigrams were well-established by 1000 BCE.

+The concepts of yin and yang and the five phases/agents developed by the third century BCE.

 By the Han dynasty, the ancient Chinese religion mostly consisted of people organising into who worshipped their godly principle.
 In many cases the "lord of the she" was the god of the earth, and in others a deified virtuous person.
 Some cults such as that of Liu Zhang, a king in what is today Shandong, date back to this period.

 From the 3rd century on by the Northern Wei, accompanying the spread of Buddhism in China, strong influences from the Indian subcontinent penetrated the ancient Chinese indigenous religion.
 A cult of Ganesha is attested in the year 531.
 Pollination from Indian religions included processions of carts with images of gods or floats borne on shoulders, with musicians and chanting.

+For much of China's imperial period, Chinese religion was generally the Three Teachings of Confucianism, Buddhism, and Taoism.
+Folk or popular religion as practices distinct from the Three Teachings began primarily from the Song dynasty.

+Folk religion, particularly ancestor worship and territorial cults, had a central position in the religious environment during late imperial China.
+Territorial cults are based around communities worshipping deities that protect the community.
+Temples for territorial cults were administered by toushou, local notables who were typically men.

+During this period, women were excluded from certain rituals.